Home Burglary: Spotting Suspicious Behavior

 - Bag or backpack (color and type)

-- Distinctive features such as tattoos or scars
+- Distinctive features such as a tattoo or scar

-- What type of vehicle? (make, model, color, and license plate number)
+- What kind of vehicle? (make, model, color, and license plate number)

-After a burglary, it often turns out that neighbors saw something unusual.
-And that they didn't call the police because they thought it was nothing.
-You don't have to worry that the police will immediately arrive with sirens and flashing lights.
-The person who takes the 112 call will first ask you what is going on.
+After a break-in, it often turns out that neighbors saw something suspicious.
+And they didn’t call the police because they thought it wasn’t a big deal.
+You don’t need to worry that the police will show up immediately with sirens blaring and lights flashing.
+The person who answers your 911 call will first ask you what’s going on.
 He or she will then assess whether the situation warrants sending officers.